Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: Challenges in Compiling QIR Programs

 This type of addressing qubits can be useful when compiling a quantum program to an executable very close to hardware.
 In the end, the hardware only has a fixed number of qubits, and the compiler must ensure that the program does not exceed this number.
 So while a quantum program can be written with dynamic qubit addresses, the compiler must at some point assign the program's qubits to the hardware's qubits---a process very similar to register allocation in classical compilers.
 At the moment, this distinction between static and dynamic qubit addresses is not yet fully established in the QIR community, but it is an important aspect to consider when integrating QIR into a compiler infrastructure.

-In the context of implementing a QIR runtime for a quantum circuit simulator, dynamic qubit addresses are the preferred way to address qubits.
-Most simulators support a variable number of qubits; the maximum feasible number might even depend on the input circuit itself, \eg, on the degree of entanglement (interdependence of several qubits' states) that is created during its execution.
-To support static qubit addresses, the runtime would either have to infer the number of qubits required for the simulation from the QIR program, such as via an attribute in the QIR file, or allocate qubits on the fly when it encounters a new qubit address that is not yet part of the simulated quantum state.
-Although this is not an inherent problem, supporting this feature in a simulator can still pose a significant challenge.
+In the context of implementing a QIR runtime for a quantum circuit simulator---as outlined above---dynamic qubit addresses are the preferred way to address qubits.
+Most simulators support a variable number of qubits; the maximum feasible number might even depend on the input circuit itself, \eg, on the degree of entanglement that is created during its execution.
+By allocating the qubits on demand, one can efficiently scale the simulated state to the required size and save memory if no large state is needed.

+To support static qubit addresses, the runtime would have to infer the number of qubits required for the simulation somehow.
+According to the examples in the QIR specification, every function in a QIR file has an attribute denoting the number of required qubits by this function.
+Those attributes can be accessed by compilation passes in the process of compiling the source code into an executable.
+However, in our setting, where we just provide the definitions of the QIR runtime functions as a C/C++ implementation, we cannot access those attributes from the QIR files.
+One can still allocate qubits on the fly when encountering a new qubit address that is not yet part of the simulated quantum state (similar to how this is handled in the runtime implementation evaluated in~\cref{sec:evaluation}).